ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

     <img src="/assets/blog/2020-11-04-Marching_Squares-Algorithm/no-lines-example.png" class="img-bordered" style="max-height: 300px">
 </div>

-Just looking at that image I bet you immediately separate the image into 2 groups.
+Just looking at that image I bet you immediately separate the image into 2 groups, foreground and background.
 Pretty amazing how our brain does that, but unfortunately computers aren't as straightforward.\
 What we want the computer to do the same thing by drawing a line separating the 2 groups.
 No gaps allowed, and it needs to be done fast enough to see live, like the animation above.
 This is the goal of the Marching Squares algorithm.
 If you looked at each group of 4 points,